We are very pleased that you are thinking of visiting us at our Chichester meeting.

 All the song words will be projected onto large screens at the front of the hall.
 If you want to join in and sing, then please do.
 But if you would rather just observe then that's fine as well!

-Whether you have been to church before or if you have attended all your life, you are just as welcome to come and join us.
+Whether you have been to church before or have attended church meetings all your life, you are just as welcome to come and join us.

 We have visitors at our meetings on almost every Sunday.
 So although you may feel like you are the odd one out, there will be plenty of others who are also either visiting for the first time that day or who came for the first time recently.